 A century before when sand dunes still girdled the southern extremities of the hook shaped peninsular, great clouds of sea sand rose from the Driftsands and made a nuisance of themselves across town.
 Even strollers engaged in idle chit-chat in Main Street – or High Street as it was then known – complained at this confounded nuisance.
-With these dunes long since covered with exotic bushes and trees, no billowing clouds of dust were visible from the bridge of the Paris Maru.
+With these dunes long since covered with exotic bushes and trees, no billowing clouds of dust were visible from the bridge of the Paris Maru that night..

 The Bay was alive with white horses.
-They rode the crests of the waves, galloping after those in front of them, never seeming to catch them but rather explode into shards of foam which were re-incarnated into splendid white horses.
+They rode the crests of the waves, galloping after those in front of them, never seeming to catch them but would explode into shards of foam which were re-incarnated into splendid white horses.

 Then the lights of the Pollock Hotel – later renamed the Summerstrand Hotel – came into view on their starboard side.
 Almost instantaneously the gut-wrenching high-pitched falsetto note of steel against immoveable rock screeched out as the vessel lurched to a halt.
 None of the crew had registered that Roman Rock, previously known as Dispatch Rock, was located several hundred metres offshore.
 For this inattentiveness, they were to pay a grave price.

 Instinctively, the Captain of this ill-fated vessel, attempted to regain the harbour.
 The Paris Maru managed to back away and proceed some distance under her own steam.
 But it was not to be.
 With the bow submerged and the stern and propeller raised into the air, she could only drift in the turbulent sea.
-The angry seas, eager to claim another victim to add to its grim grand total, broke furiously over the sunken bow.
+The angry seas, eager to claim another victim to add to its grim grand total for the year, broke furiously over the sunken bow.
 A reading of the water level in the ruptured front hold revealed that it held five feet of water.
 A subsequent sounding 20 minutes later, revealed that the water level had escalated to between 15 and twenty feet.

 Danger now confronted all of those below decks.
 The gaping hole torn in her side, caused her to list dangerously to port.
 Aboard the ship, tight discipline was maintained.
 Innate Japanese obedience informed the 68 Japanese sailors to herd together on the sloping afterdeck to await their fate.
 Without a remote chance of the crew stemming the ingress of water into the hold, the hopelessness of the situation was manifest to all and sundry.